PSI to Bar Converter

 What is the difference between PSI and Bar?

-PSI (Pounds per Square Inch) is the imperial pressure unit used primarily in the US and UK.
-Bar is the metric pressure unit used internationally.
+PSI is an imperial pressure unit used mainly in the US and UK.
+Bar is a metric pressure unit used internationally.
 1 Bar = 14.5038 PSI, and 1 PSI = 0.0689476 Bar.

 What is normal tire pressure in Bar?

-Normal passenger car tire pressure is typically 2.0 to 2.5 Bar (29 to 36 PSI).
+Normal passenger car tire pressure is typically 2.0 to 2.5 Bar, or about 29 to 36 PSI.
 Always check the recommended pressure on your vehicle door jamb sticker or owner's manual.

 Is 2.5 Bar the same as 36 PSI?

 Very close.
-2.5 Bar equals 36.26 PSI, so 2.5 Bar and 36 PSI are nearly identical and often used interchangeably for tire inflation purposes.
+2.5 Bar equals 36.26 PSI, so 2.5 Bar and 36 PSI are often used interchangeably for tire inflation.

 How many PSI is 1 Bar?